Room to Exist

 Why Chatbots Change the Math

 The strongest objection is that most queries are generic.
-People search “mechanic near me,” not “air-cooled Porsche engine rebuild specialist.”
-If queries are generic, embeddings don’t help — there’s nothing to differentiate on.
+People search “mechanic near me.”
+If queries stay that vague, embeddings have nothing to differentiate on.

-But chatbot queries aren’t search queries.
+But chatbot queries differ from search queries.
 The Ask First UX shows why: each conversational turn produces a new embedding.
-“My car is making a knocking sound” → “it’s a 1987 Porsche 911” → “the oil pressure drops at high RPM” → “I think it might need an engine rebuild.”
-Four turns, four positions in embedding space, each more specific than any keyword.
+“My car is making a knocking sound” → “it’s a 1987 Porsche 911” → “the oil pressure drops at high RPM.”
+Three turns, three positions in embedding space, each more specific than any keyword.
 The interface elicits specificity.
-People talk to chatbots the way they talk to a friend — in detail, with context, with follow-up.
+People talk to chatbots the way they talk to a friend: with detail and follow-up.

 Why the Space Stays Open